yanqian/android/Service.md

 - Run app

 Note:
 The IntentService implement the thread(runnable.run) method.
-So it's multiple threaded and you do not have to implement the thread manually.
+So it's multiple threaded and you do not have to implement the thread manually and it's working pretty cool.